Muslim conquest of Persia: Preparation for the conquest of Persia

-Strategic planning for the conquest of Persia

 Umar decided to strike the Persians immediately after their defeat at Nahavand, while he still possessed a psychological advantage.
 Umar had to decide which of three provinces to conquer first: Fars in the south, Azerbaijan in the north or Isfahan in the center.
 Umar chose Isfahan, as it was the heart of the Persian Empire and a conduit for supply and communications among the Sasanian garrisons, and its capture would isolate Fars and Azerbaijan from Khorasan, Yazdegerd's stronghold.
 After he had taken Fars and Isfahan, the next attacks would be simultaneously launched against Azerbaijan, the northwestern province, and Sistan, the easternmost province of the Persian Empire.
-The conquest of those provinces would leave Khorasan isolated and vulnerable, the last stage of the conquest of Sassanid Persia.
+The conquest of those provinces would leave Khorasan isolated and vulnerable, the last stage of the conquest of Sasanian Persia.

 Preparations were complete by January 642.
-The success of the plan depended upon how effectively Umar could coordinate these attacks from Medina, about 1500 kilometers from Persia, and upon the skill of his field commanders.
+The success of the plan depended upon how effectively Umar could coordinate these attacks from Medina, about 1,500 kilometers from Persia, and upon the skill of his field commanders.
 Umar adopted a different approach to the command structure.
 Instead of appointing a single field commander to press the campaign, Umar appointed several commanders, each assigned a different mission.
 Once a commander's mission ended, he would become an ordinary soldier under the new field commander for the latter's mission.
 The purpose of this strategy was to allow commanders to mix with their soldiers and to remind them that they are like everyone else: command is only given to the most competent, and, once the battle is over, the commander returns to his previous position.

 On the eve of the campaign, Umar, in order to boost morale, decided to reinstall Khalid as field commander, four years after his dismissal.
 Khalid's reputation as the conqueror of the Eastern Roman provinces demoralized the Persian commanders, most of whom had already been defeated by him during his conquest of Mesopotamia in 633.
 Before Umar could issue the reappointment order, Khalid died in Emesa.

 Throughout the Persian campaign, Umar even appointed the commanders of the wings, the center and the cavalry of the army.
 Umar strictly instructed his commanders to consult him before making any decisive move in Persia.
 All the commanders, before starting their assigned campaigns, were instructed to send a detailed report of the geography and terrain of the region and the positions of the Persian garrisons, forts, cities and troops.
 Umar then would send them a detailed plan of how he wanted the region to be captured.
 Only the tactical issues were left to the field commanders to tackle in accordance with the situation they faced at their fronts.
 Umar appointed the best available and well-reputed commanders for the campaign.